Prepared in line with Welsh Government statutory guidance on the Well-being of Future Generations (Wales) Act 2015, Shared Purpose: Shared Future.

 (c) review and agree Terms of Reference

-16. There will be five meetings of the Board each calendar year, at an agreed time and venue.
+17. There will be at least five meetings of the Board each calendar year, at an agreed time and venue.
 Other meetings may be held as appropriate.

-24. In order to provide democratic accountability, the local authority must designate one of its overview and scrutiny committees as responsible for scrutinising the effectiveness of the Board and its work.
+25. In order to provide democratic accountability, the local authority must designate one of its overview and scrutiny committees with responsibility for scrutinising the effectiveness of the Board and its work.
 The local authority has designated the Partnerships Overview and Scrutiny Committee for this purpose.

 28. Meetings of the Board are open to members of the public to observe and to ask questions on any substantive agenda item with the prior consent of the Chair.